joaovquintas/joaovquintas/README.md

 - 🎓 Bachelor's in Science and Technology at UFABC.
 - 🤖 Passionate about Data Science.
-- 💼 Data Analysis and Operational Risk intern, applying SQL and Python to measure risk in AWS.
+- 💼 Data Analysis and Operational Risk intern, applying SQL and Python to measure risk using AWS.
 - 📫 Contact: jvqs99@outlook.com